TiBillet/Lespass/README.md

   rsp
 ```

-Test with www.$DOMAIN and demo.$DOMAIN Don't forget to change your /etc/host if you are in localhost :)
+Test with www.$DOMAIN/admin and demo.$DOMAIN/admin
+Don't forget to change your /etc/host if you are in localhost :)

 Enjoy !